learningsf/sfbook/README.md

 Anyone who has experience with the game is welcome to help.
 For example, you can help by writing a part of the book (eg. a chapter) or by creating an illustration/infographic for a specific topic.

 Before writing anything, open an issue, so that others know what chapter you want to work at, in order to avoid duplicate effort.
+You can check what content is currently being written in the [Projects tab](https://github.com/learningsf/sfbook/projects/1)

 The book is written in LaTeX, with the LyX editor.
 The main file that contains all textual content is [learningsf.lyx](learningsf.lyx).
 This is the file that you need to open and edit with the LyX editor after you checkout the repository.